 For more information about mediation, click here.

 The Court of Appeal Mediation Program may be available to those who have filed an appeal of a family court matter.
 It is voluntary and is available to those who have launched an appeal in a civil or family dispute (not available in criminal appeals).
-This program is not available to litigants whose matters are being dealt with in the Family Divisions or Family Courts - it is for the Court of Appeal only.
+This program is not available to litigants whose matters are being dealt with in the Family Division or Family Court - it is for the Court of Appeal only.

 The idea is to give litigants the opportunity to resolve their differences themselves under the guidance of a Judge.